tanij/docs-exercises/book/exercises/200_control_systems/222_exercise_HW3_2.md

 </figure>
 </center>

-For the case of an LQR controller the function $f(x(t), t)$ is a constant.
+Because of limited computation resources, we implement a stead-state (or _infinite horizon_) version of the LQR.
 Because we are considering the discrete time model of the Duckiebot, the Discrete-time Algebraic Riccati Equation (DARE) has to be solved:

 $\Phi = A^T\Phi A - (A^T \Phi B)(R+B^T \Phi B)^{-1}(B^T \Phi A)+Q$

-To solve this equation use the Python control library (see [python-control.readthedocs.io](https://python-control.readthedocs.io/en/0.8.2/)for documentation)
+To solve this equation use the Python control library (see [python-control.readthedocs.io](https://python-control.readthedocs.io/en/0.8.2/)for documentation).

 <center>
 <figure>